 Changing livesSince 1992, the Childhood Lead Action Project has worked to eliminate childhood lead poisoning through education, parent support and advocacy.
 The Project is the only organization in Rhode Island devoted exclusively to this critical issue.

 An ounce of preventionChildhood lead poisoning remains the most pervasive, yet preventable environmental health problem in Rhode Island.
 It is one of the most insidious indicators of environmental injustice – children of color continue to have alarming rates of poisoning.

 Catalyzing changeOver the years, the Childhood Lead Action Project has come to be recognized as a leading education and information resource by the community and as a catalyst for social change.

-Did you know that all realtors and most landlords in Rhode Island are required to take a 3-hour Lead Hazard Awareness Seminar?
+Did you know that most landlords in Rhode Island are required to take a 3-hour Lead Hazard Awareness Seminar?
 Register to take the class online today, and get the information you need to follow the law and keep your tenants safe.
 The Childhood Lead Action Project offers the Lead Hazard Awareness Seminar online.
 Read more.

 Were your kids lead poisoned because of a negligent landlord?
 Your voice needs to be heard!
 Join the team of volunteer activists leading the Safe Housing for All campaign, and help us make sure that city and state officials in Rhode Island crack down on landlords who ignore the law and put our kids at risk.
 Get involved.